-Other future highlights include performances and recordings of Purcell’s King Arthur and The Fairy Queen with the Gabrieli Consort and Players; the European premiere of Ross Harris’ FACE with the BBC Symphony Orchestra; the title role in Handel’s Samson at Misteria Paschalia Festival with the Dunedin Consort, Mozart C Minor Mass with Bournemouth Symphony Orchestra under Stephen Barlow, and the role of Sellem in The Rake’s Progress, conducted by Barbara Hannigan.
-James also joins the young artist programme of Les Arts Florissants, ‘Le Jardin des Voix’.
+Other recent highlights the European premiere of Ross Harris’ FACE with the BBC Symphony Orchestra; Vaughan Williams On Wenlock Edge with the Schubert Ensemble, Mozart C Minor Mass with Bournemouth Symphony Orchestra under Stephen Barlow and a european tour with the young artist programme of Les Arts Florissants, ‘Le Jardin des Voix’.

 Previous concert work includes Bach St John Passion (Evangelist) at Temple Church; a performance as part of Music on the Brink of Destruction at Wigmore Hall and on BBC Radio3; Brahms Liebeslieder Waltzes and Stephen Hough Other Love Songs at Wigmore Hall; Messiah with Chelmsford Cathedral Choir; Britten Canticle I (‘My Beloved Is Mine’) at the Barbican as part of the LSO Guildhall Artist Platform; Vaughan Williams’ Serenade to Music with the City of Birmingham Symphony Orchestra; and Bach St Matthew Passion (aria soloist) with Sir John Eliot Gardiner at Pamplona Baluarte; Lucerne KKL Concert Hall, Amsterdam Royal Concertgebouw and Bozar, Brussels.